Andrew Elwick new council person for Vinton’s 2nd Ward

 Elwick and Mark Noe both returned applications to the council for the seat.

-The pair meet with the council last month during a council meeting and shared why they were interested in serving on the council.
+The pair met with the council last month during a council meeting and shared why they were interested in serving on the council.

 At that meeting, council members turned in written votes to make their selection to fill the role.